SolidX

 FlagDescription

---loadSeed test data from the testing.data sections of module metadata
+--loadSeed test data from testing.data sections

 Examples

-# Set up test database environment
+# Set up test environment

 npx @solidxai/solidctl@latest test data --setup

-# Load test data for all modules
+# Load all test data

 npx @solidxai/solidctl@latest test data --load